kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 Perhaps we want to ensure our service is ready for a big initial launch, a high-profile event such as a big event or holiday sales spike, or large-scale data backfill.
-In any case, we can't assume that our service will work without first validating that it does.
+In any case, we can't know that our service will work without testing that it does.

 We first need to consider what customer access patterns might look like for the service.
 We can then make some assumptions about the event and model traffic on a per-service and even per-API basis.

-Perhaps you went through a similar exercise while designing the service.
-If not, there's no better time than now!

 ### A Sample Application